Register for Our Upcoming Information Session

 Admissions Counselor, AllCampus

-Dele Shokunbi graduated with a Bachelor of Arts in Economics from Northeastern Illinois University and an MBA from the Keller Graduate School of Management.
-He has been working in the higher education industry for 13 years.
-He is very passionate about education and enjoys assisting students with accomplishing their educational goals.
+Kelly Byrne graduated with a Bachelor of Arts in English Education from Illinois State University and Curriculum & Instruction from Concordia University Chicago.
+She has been working in the higher education industry for over 8 years, and is passionate about helping students achieve their educational goals.

 Tracy Corley